Fonterra Global Dairy Trade (GDT) Auction

 Fonterra’s Global Dairy Trade (GDT) auction is held twice a month.
 This page shows the price changes between auctions for different products in the form of GDT Price Indices*.
 For further information please visit the GDT auction site.

-- Increases were seen across all products except lactose.
+- Increases were seen across all products except butter.

 - The weighted average price across all products now stands at US$2,834/tonne.

 - All milk powders showed strong increases with WMP up 12.9%, SMP up 13.4% and BMP up 13.8%.